-The Hospitals derives the vast majority of its revenue from patient care services.
-Ongoing strong operating performance has enabled the continued investment in support of clinical education and research programs of UNC Faculty Physicians, the UNC School of Medicine, and other network entities.
+UNC Hospitals derive the vast majority of its revenue from patient care services.
+Ongoing strong operating performance has enabled the continued investments in support of clinical education and research programs of UNC Faculty Physicians, the UNC School of Medicine, and other network entities.
 These investments continue to yield positive results as measured by growth in needed services, expansions of the medical school class, and increased research funding.